TheHutGroup/game-of-code-2016/README.md

 An idea we love so much **we’ll give you £100,000**.

-You’ll find everything you need to complete your quest right here, so have a look around and if you’ve any questions you can contact our team on: [email link]
+You’ll find everything you need to complete your quest right here, so have a look around and if you’ve any questions you can contact our team at [gameofcode@thehutgroup.com](mailto:gameofcode@thehutgroup.com)

 ---